harness/developer-hub/docs/platform/git-experience/gitexp-bidir-sync-setup.md

 By default, Harness Git Experience syncs unidirectionally, from Harness to your Git repos.
 You can also have Harness Git Experience sync bidirectionally between Harness and your Git repo.

-With bidirectional sync for Git Experience, changes made on either the Git repo or Harness are synched automatically.
+With bidirectional sync for Git Experience, changes made on either the Git repo or Harness are synced automatically.

 This topic explains how to set up and use bidirectional sync.